crscse8/provost/README.md

 ## Building

-This is based on djangoforandroid and the example project from that.
+This is based on djangoforandroid and the provost project from that.

 To build: